ryantoddgarza/ryantoddgarza/src/pages/posts/a-better-zsh-history-pt2/index.md

 ## Persistence

 Default behavior is to overwrite the existing history file upon shell exit.
-The following are all methods of appending rather than rewriting the file — taking advantage of that potentially massive history size we set up in part one.
+The following are all methods of appending rather than rewriting the file—taking advantage of that potentially massive history size we set up in part one.

 - `APPEND_HISTORY`
 - `INC_APPEND_HISTORY`